 Tip 5: Toot your own horn

-Similar to slicing and dicing topics into pitch angles, take the survey data results and amplify them in your owned channels.
+Similar to slicing and dicing topics into pitch angles, take the data from your public relations survey results and amplify them in your owned channels.

 There are lots of ways to amplify your message, including: